2 Geographic data in R

 plot() is provided in Figure 2.6, which adds circles representing population size to a map of the world.

-02-contplot in the GitHub repo for further details):
+02-contplot.R in the book’s GitHub repo for details):

 2.1.5 Simple feature classes